openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image - 108 Find Contribution Page`

 The ``Find Contribution Page`` is the first step in the process of finding a contribution and thereafter accessing the `Family Overview Page <#family-overview>`__ of insures, policies and contributions.
 This initial page can be used to search for specific contributions or groups of contributions based on specific criteria.
-The page is divided into four panels (:ref:`image108`).
+The page is divided into four panels (:ref:`Image 108<image108>`).

     A. Search Panel